braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 {% tabs %}
 {% tab Snowflake %}

-Return to the Braze dashboard and click **Test connection**.
+Return to the Braze dashboard and select **Test connection**.
 If successful, you'll see a preview of the data.
 If, for some reason, we can't connect, we'll display an error message to help you troubleshoot the issue.

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_3.png %})
 {% endtab %}
 {% tab Redshift %}
-Return to the Braze dashboard and click **Test connection**.
+Return to the Braze dashboard and select **Test connection**.
 If successful, you'll see a preview of the data.
 If, for some reason, we can't connect, we'll display an error message to help you troubleshoot the issue.

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_8.png %})
 {% endtab %}
 {% tab Redshift Private Network %}

-Return to the Braze dashboard and click **Test connection**.
+Return to the Braze dashboard and select **Test connection**.
 If successful, you'll see a preview of the data.
 If, for some reason, we can't connect, we'll display an error message to help you troubleshoot the issue.

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_19.png %})
 {% endtab %}